hoyangtsai/blog/_posts/2022-01-03-javascript-algorithm-quickselect.md

 3. For loop the left pointer until `left <= right`, if `nums[i] < pivotValue` swap the store index value and the loop's i value, update the store index + 1
 4. Swap the store index value with the right pointer value (the first greater element larger than the the pivot value)

-## Swap
+### Swap

-Swap is used very often in the partition.
-It's better has an utility function.
+Swap is called very often by partition.
+Wrap it as an utility function.

-In ES6, express like this
+Post-ES6 can be written like this

 ```js
 function swap(nums, i, j) {